Episode 58

 Speaker:

-results have now become
+amazing results.
+They have now become

 Speaker: